 “Accepting the gifts of art is a necessity but creating it is a privilege.”

-Ragin is a performer and choreographer based in Brooklyn.
-She develops deconstructed narratives by stringing together contexts of movement, poetry, fashion, and sound.
-She has presented work at The Tank, Fabled Narcissism, ESTIA Day Fest, and as an artist in residence at Chez Bushwick.
-She has performed works by Brendan Fernandes, Evan Ray Suzuki, Morgan Bobrow-Williams, Troy Ogilvie, La Intrusa Company, and others.
-Ragin received a BFA in dance from Marymount Manhattan College and is a member of Hivewild, Wet Hairy Women, MORISATO, and Alison Chase Performance Group.
-She also produces the Fabled Narcissism arts events alongside Haley Morgan Miller.
+Ragin Smith is a dancer, choreographer, and performance artist based in Brooklyn.
+She works to develop deconstructed narratives by stringing together contexts of movement, poetry, visual art, and music.
+She has presented work at The Tank, Fabled Narcissism, ESTIA Day Fest, and as an artist in residence at the Jonah Bokaer Arts Foundation.
+She will be in process during an upcoming summer residency at Nancy Manocherian's the cell theatre.
+Ragin has performed works by Brendan Fernandes, Evan Ray Suzuki, Andrea Miller, Valeria Gonzalez, Morgan Bobrow-Williams, Ryan Bailey, Troy Ogilvie, La Intrusa Company, and more!
+She received a BFA in Dance and a Minor in Business Management from Marymount Manhattan College.
+Aside from her freelance projects, Ragin is a member of the Wet Hairy Women Collective, Hivewild, MORISATO, and Alison Chase Performance Group.
+She works closely with Haley Morgan Miller to direct and produce the Fabled Narcissism arts events.

 Liana is an interdisciplinary artist and dancer from Los Angeles, CA. She received her BFA in Dance from Marymount Manhattan College, and subsequently worked with Holly Blakey for Puma’s New York Fashion Week Show and Andrea Miller for Beautiful Destinations Panama.
 Liana has been commissioned to create work for Opera Notre Dame and The Angel’s Share at Green-Wood Cemetery in collaboration with The New York Philharmonic.
 Liana completed her Master’s at London Contemporary Dance School researching postures of melancholia in the ecological body.